 Saudi Arabia is home to a number of different Arab groups.
-The Hijazi Arab (more commonly known as the Saudi Arab) form the majority of the Saudi Arabian population and live predominantly along the Red Sea coast and in the major urban areas.
+The Hijazi Arabs (more commonly known as the Saudi Arabs) form the majority of the Saudi Arabian population and live predominantly along the Red Sea coast and in the major urban areas.
 They speak a language called Arabiya, or, as it is more commonly called, Hijazi Arabic.

 The Arab culture was developed by tribes of nomads and villagers who lived in the Arabian Desert.
 From there, Arab migrations spread throughout the Middle East and northern Africa, leading to the expansion of the Arab world.

 More than half the area of Saudi Arabia is desert.
 Fertile oases, many of which are the sites of towns and villages, are scattered through the Saudi Arabian deserts north of Rub' al Khali.
 Larger tracts of grassland can be found in Ad Dhana' and the plateau region.
 The great Saudi Arabian oil fields are located in the coastal area adjoining the Persian Gulf.